jedisct1/libsodium-doc/quickstart/README.md

 // Ed25519 internally derives two values from the seed; this is how it does it. crypto_hash_sha512(h, ed25519_seed, sizeof ed25519_seed);

-// The first half of the output corresponds to the Edwards25519 scalar. memcpy(edwards25519_sk, h, sizeof edwards25519_sk);
+// The first half of the output corresponds to the scalar. memcpy(edwards25519_sk, h, sizeof edwards25519_sk);

-// The Ed25519 public key is actually the Edwards25519 base point
+// The Ed25519 public key is the Edwards25519 base point multiplied
-// multiplied by the Edwards25519 scalar.
+// by the scalar.
+We can copy ed25519_pk, or recompute is as follows: crypto_scalarmult_ed25519_base(edwards25519_pk, edwards25519_sk);
-crypto_scalarmult_ed25519_base(edwards25519_pk, edwards25519_sk);

 // (edwards25519_pk, edwards25519_sk) can be used for Diffie-Hellman